ssl-bio/Degradome-analysis/README.md

 Then, the report can be analyzed on a web browser on the address, `localhost:8050`

-A live demo can be found at <https://sslbio.pythonanywhere.com/> username: guest password: sslbio
+A live demo can be found at <https://sslbio.pythonanywhere.com/>

+## Modifications

 ### Regarding the files [August - October 2023]

-For this purpose of generating the report following files were included:
+To produce a plotly dash app the following files were included

 -   `Env_variables/PostPydeg_factor_description.tsv`: Tab-separated file with details of the analysis.
 -   `Env_variables/custom.css`: css file specifying some style options for the report